 The way heart doctors treat cardiovascular problems has changed.
-At heart hospitals such as Midtown Medical Center, cardiology specialists are making those changes available to more people.
+At heart hospitals such as Piedmont Columbus Regional Midtown Campus, cardiology specialists are making those changes available to more people.

 The Columbus, GA cardiologists who perform procedures at our cardiac catheterization lab are providing some of the most advanced care in the region.
 Patients can have diagnostic imaging and then undergo interventional procedures from their cardiology doctor immediately.
 In most cases, this makes open-heart surgery unnecessary.

 These specialists know that minimally invasive heart procedures are effective in diagnosing and treating many kinds of heart conditions, including aortic stenosis, atherosclerosis, and atrial fibrillation.
 Minimally invasive procedures mean shorter hospital stays and quicker recovery times.

 Left- and right-heart catheterizations can effectively diagnose any number of coronary diseases.
 The procedure involves your cardiologist inserting a long, thin tube into a large blood vessel, either in the groin or arm, leading to the heart.
 Cardiac specialists use this test to check blood flow, blood pressure in the heart’s chambers, and heart function.